 Documents and Resources

-SVP Members can view all Safeguarding Policies & Procedures by logging in to the 'Members & Staff Area' and visiting the 'SVP Policies & Procedures Page'.
+SVP Members can view all Safeguarding Policies & Procedures by logging in to the 'Members & Staff Area' and visiting the 'SVP Policies & Procedures' or 'Safeguarding' page.
 If you are a member of the public and would like to view our Safeguarding Policies, please email firstname.lastname@example.org for further information.